Utility Tool2026 Scheme Ready

 Is this the official TNEB or TANGEDCO website?

 No. This is an independent estimation tool.
-Official billing, payment, and account records are available only through official TANGEDCO channels.
+Official billing, payment, and account records are available only through official channels.

 Does this calculator include all bill components?